dimzachar/mlzoomcamp_projects/00-midterm_project/README.md

 * `notebook.ipynb` a Jupyter Notebook with the data analysis and models
 * Script `train.py` (suggested name)
   * Training the final model
-  * Saving it to a file (e.g. pickle) or saving it with specialized software (BentoML)
+  * Saving it with BentoML
 * Script `predict.py` (suggested name)
   * Loading the model
-  * Serving it via a web serice (with Flask or specialized sofware - BentoML, KServe, etc)
+  * Serving it via a web serice
 * Files with dependencies
   * `Pipenv` and `Pipenv.lock` if you use Pipenv
   * `bentofile.yaml` if you use BentoML
   * or equivalents: conda environment file, requirements.txt or pyproject.toml
 * `Dockerfile` for running the service
-* Deployment
-  * URL to the service your deployed or
+* Instructions for Production deployment
   * Video or image of how you interact with the deployed service